tadwhitaker/Security_Engineer_Interview_Questions/security-interview-questions.md

    * Should you encrypt all data at rest?

 # Network Level
    * What are common ports involving security, what are the risks and mitigations?
    * Which one for DNS?
    * Describe HTTPs and how it is used.
    * What is the difference between HTTPS and SSL?
    * How does threat modeling work?
    * What is a subnet and how is it useful in security?
    * What is subnet mask?
    * Explain what traceroute is.
    * Draw a network, then expect them to raise an issue and have to figure out where it happened.
    * Write out a Cisco ASA firewall configuration on the white board to allow three networks unfiltered access, 12 networks limited access to different resources on different networks, and 8 networks to be blocked altogether.
    * Explain TCP/IP concepts.
    * What is OSI model?
    * How does a router differ from a switch?
    * Describe the Risk Management Framework process and a project where you successfully implemented compliance with RMF.
    * How does a packet travel between two hosts connected in same network?
    * Explain the difference between TCP and UDP.
-             * Which is more secure?
+   * Which is more secure and why?
-             * Why?
    * What is the TCP three way handshake?
    * What is the difference between IPSEC Phase 1 and Phase 2?
    * What are biggest AWS security vulnerabilities?
    * How do web certificates for HTTPS work?
    * What is the purpose of TLS?
    * Is ARP UDP or TCP?
    * Explain what information is added to a packet at each stop of the 7 layer OSI model.
    * Walk through a whiteboard scenario for your environment of choice (Win/Linux) in which compromising the network is the goal without use of social engineering techniques (phishing for credential harvesting, etc).
    * Explain how you would build a web site that could secure communications between a client and a server and allow an authorized user to read the communications securely.
    * How does an active directory work?
    * Do you know how Single Sign-On works?
    * What is a firewall?
    * How does it work?
    * How does it work in cloud computing?
    * Difference between IPS and IDS?
    * How do you build a tool to protect the entire Apple infra?
    * How do you harden a system?
    * How to you elevate permissions?

 # OWASP Top 10

    * Differentiate XSS from CSRF.
    * What do you do if a user brings you a pc that is acting 'weird'?
 You suspect malware.
    * What is the difference between tcp dump and FWmonitor
    * Do you know what XXE is?
    * Explain man-in-the-middle attacks

 # Databases

    * How would you secure a Mongo database?
    * Postgres?
    * Our DB was stolen/exfiltrated.
 It was secured with one round of sha256 with a static salt.
         * What do we do now?
         * Are we at risk?
         * What do we change?
    * What are the 6 aggregate functions of SQL?

 # Tools and Games

    * Have I played CTF?
-   * would you decrypt a steganography image?
+   * Would you decrypt a steganography image?
          * You're given an ip-based phone and asked me to decrypt the message in the phone.
              * What CND tools do you knowledge or experience with?
              * What is the difference between nmap -ss and nmap -st?